nothingmn/AthosIoT/readme.md

 23. Better web API and portal
 24. Alerting (SMS, Telegram, PushBullet)

-Slave node sequencing
+Slave node sequencing (DONE)
 --------------------
 1. Read EEPROM for device configuration
 2. Ensure Wifi is setup (from device config)
-   1. If not configured setup a soft access point, and allow the user to specify the AP.
+   1. If not configured, attempt to connect to RaspberryPi's Hidden Access Point (which is isolated from users home network)
-   2. If configured then connect to the wifi access point
+   2. Otherwise, if configured then connect to the wifi access point
    3. Setup an NTP client, and ensure that the NTP client is up to date (self updates, every XX minutes)
    4. Ensure MQTT is configured
 5. If not configured, broadcast a UDP packet (255.255.255.255:3000)
    1. This UDP Package will be picked up by Node-Red and will send a configuration message to the specific device via UDP directly.
    2. The device will receive the UDP package, and store the configuration